 I don’t want “them” to come and take me away.
 Ha ha.
 Ho ho.
 Hee hee.

 KNOWING WHAT YOU NEED IS THE FIRST STEP

 So, it sounds simple enough, right?
 Ask for what you want.
 Boom.
 Done.

 Part of asking for what you want is knowing what you need.

-We have to assess our own needs and then properly communicate those needs to whoever can help.
+We must assess our own needs and then properly communicate those needs to whoever can help.

-And the earth continues to spin on its axis.
+And the earth continued to spin on its axis.

 Once you’ve assessed your needs, you can start deciding whom to ask for what.